nodejs/node/doc/api/events.md

 ```

 Using the `eventEmitter.once()` method, it is possible to register a listener
-which is called only once for a particular event.
-The listener is actually
+that is called at most once for a particular event.
+Once the event is emitted,
-unregistered before it is called, when the event is emitted.
+the listener is unregistered and *then* called.

 ```js
 const myEmitter = new MyEmitter();